Cody-j-w/atlas-web_back_end/README.md

 ## python async function

 A collection of demonstration of async basics in Python - from writing async functions to how to call and use them

+## python variable annotation

+A collection of scripts demonstrating how to annotate functions and variables in Python